taddison/tjaddison.com/_posts/2019/2019-07-31-Allowing-only-specified-users-to-access-cloud-Firestore.md

 Some things to keep in mind:

-- There is no longer any unauthenticated access possible to the Firestore - if you need Firestore data to render your app/login this won't work
+- There is no longer any unauthenticated access possible to Firestore - if you need Firestore data to render your app/login this won't work
  - Everyone who can access the app gets full access to everything - read and write

 ## References and further reading